Note to the reader

-The information presented in this report is based on the latest available data (as of May 2020) on selected indicators in the global indicator framework1 for the Sustainable Development Goals, which was developed by the Inter-Agency and Expert Group on SDG Indicators (IAEG-SDGs) and adopted by the General Assembly on 6 July 2017 (see resolution 71/313, annex).
-The global indicator framework is used to review progress at the global level.
+The information presented in this report is based on the latest available data (as of June 2021) on selected indicators in the global indicator framework1 for the SDGs.
+The global indicator framework is used to review progress at the global level and was developed by the Inter-Agency and Expert Group on Sustainable Development Goal Indicators (IAEG-SDGs) and adopted by the General Assembly on 6 July 2017 (see resolution 71/313, annex).

-The choice of indicators for this report does not represent a prioritization of targets, since all Goals and targets are equally important.
-The composition of regions and subregions in this report is based on United Nations geographical divisions, with some modifications necessary to create, to the extent possible, groups of countries for which a meaningful analysis could be carried out.2
+The choice of indicators used in this report does not represent a prioritization of targets, since all goals and targets are equally important.
+The composition of regions and subregions cited in this report is based on United Nations geographical divisions, with some modifications necessary to create, to the extent possible, groups of countries for which a meaningful analysis could be carried out.2

 Data sources and basis for the analysis

 The values for most of the indicators presented in the report represent regional and/or subregional aggregates.
 In general, the figures are weighted averages of country data, using the reference population as a weight, and calculated from national data compiled by international agencies, according to their respective mandates and specialized expertise, from national statistical systems.
 The national data compiled by the international agencies are often adjusted for comparability and, where lacking, are estimated.
 As decided by the Statistical Commission and in accordance with Economic and Social Council resolution 2006/6, estimates used to compile the global indicators should be produced in full consultation with national statistical authorities.
 The criteria and mechanisms for validation by national statistical authorities are outlined in the report of the IAEG-SDGs3 and were endorsed by the Statistical Commission at its fiftieth session.
 4